glampert/glampert.github.io/_posts/2015-09-01-reverse-engineering-darkstone.markdown

 ### The MTF file format

-The Darkstone MTFs are a sort of package/archive file that contains a bunch of other smaller files, much like a popular Zip archive would.
+The Darkstone MTFs are a sort of package/archive file that contains a bunch of other smaller files, much like a common Zip archive would.
 Each MTF starts with a list of file entries and their offsets in the file.
 Pretty straightforward.
 After the headers, a list of the individual files follow until the end of the archive.
 Each file entry might be compressed using a custom [RLE][link_rle]-like compression.

 I wrote a more detailed description of the format [here][link_mtf_desc].
-You can always refer to [C source code of the extractor][link_mtf_c] for the implementation details.
+Refer to the [C source code of the extractor][link_mtf_c] for the implementation details.

-By the way, I don't think this MTF format is related to *Microsoft's Tape Format*, but I have no idea what the acronym is supposed to mean.
-If you're reading this and happen to know what MTF stands for, or have some more info about the format, please [mail me](mailto:guilherme.ronaldo.lampert@gmail.com) and I'd be more than happy to extend this post with the new information!
+I don't think this MTF format is related to *Microsoft's Tape Format*, but I have no idea what the acronym is supposed to mean.

 #### MTF compression